 -> Depth Limited Search

 -> Bidirectional Search (if applicable)

-But before we go into these search types let’s get to know the few terms which will be frequently used in the upcoming sections.
+But before we go into these search types and you go a step further wandering into any Artificial Intelligence course, let’s get to know the few terms which will be frequently used in the upcoming sections.

 * State: It provides all the information about the environment.